 Some babysitters will even provide a daily report, or at least some detailed notes, of what the child was up to while you were out, and how things went.
 At the very least, they should give you a brief verbal summary of the night once you get back home.
 They can touch on basic things like what your child ate when they went to bed, and what kind of activities they did together.

 Thoughtful babysitters know that you want to be kept in the loop on how your child is doing.

-Your kid shouldn't be sticky or dirty when you get home after a night of babysitting.
+Your child shouldn't be sticky or dirty when you get home after a night of babysitting.
 That's usually an indication that your babysitter was either too lazy or too inattentive to wipe your child down after meals or give them a bath before bed.
-Especially for younger kids, it should be expected that the babysitter wipes their hands and face whenever they have something to eat or drink or get a bit messy.
+Especially for younger children, it should be expected that the babysitter wipes their hands and face whenever they have something to eat or drink or get a bit messy.

 If your child is in bed before you get home, they should be in a good mood the next day and seem well-rested.
 That's a good indication that the babysitter got them to bed at their regular bedtime.
 If your child is cranky the next day, it might mean they've stayed up later than you had asked for.

 It's not your babysitter's job to act as a maid.
 After all, the vast majority of their attention should go toward looking after your children, not cleaning up. good babysitter should do their best to leave your home at least as clean as they found it.
 That means doing some basic tidying and cleaning after meals or craft time.